Have you caused an uproar with your scandalous marketing? If so, will aggressively defending it yield dividends?

 The short vs. long term

-What many brands – particularly young brands – fail to recognize is that they should be looking to the long-term.
+What many brands, particularly young brands, often fail to recognize is that they should be looking to the long term.
 Momentary controversy can be great for this quarter’s sales, but it’s the reaction to the controversy that solidifies the brand’s identity in the public’s mind.
 We’re sure that Protein World has done its share of brand research, but it probably wasn’t as finessed as it could have been.
-Consumers will probably forget that the bikini model made them feel self-conscious about their bodies, but they’ll definitely remember that the brand went out of its way to make them feel even worse.
+Consumers will likely forget that the bikini model made them feel self-conscious about their bodies.
+Still, they’ll remember that the brand went out of its way to exacerbate their feelings.

-The public has to trust you – the way you present your brand is absolutely essential.
-In this case, Protein World actively made themselves seem as though their chief concern wasn’t with providing a healthy and useful product to the public, but with maintaining a juvenile image.
+The public must trust you, and the way you present your brand is crucial.
+In this case, Protein World actively made themselves appear as though their chief concern wasn’t providing a healthy and valuable product to the public, but maintaining a juvenile image.

 Subscribe to